Published onHealth Tip of the Week

 - Changes in sleeping or eating habits

 - Changes in mood, such as frequent sadness or worry

 Make sure to bring any forms that need to be completed before the academic year begins.
 This may include a sports physical form or a request for updated immunization records.

-We are committed to safely providing the care your child needs this summer.
-Schedule a back-to-school physical, and set your child up for a healthy, happy school year.
+Schedule a back-to-school physical now, and set your child up for a healthy, happy school year.